 The Problem Dense Transformers Create

 Standard transformer models have what engineers call "dense" feed-forward layers.
 Every token in your prompt activates every parameter in every layer.
-If you have a 70B-parameter model, every single forward pass touches all 70 billion weights.
+For a dense model with tens of billions of parameters, every forward pass has to account for the full parameter set rather than a small routed subset.

-That's spectacularly wasteful when you think about what language models actually do.
-The token "photosynthesis" and the token "mortgage" need completely different knowledge to process well.
-Yet with a dense model, both activate the same set of neurons — the same weights responsible for knowing about biochemistry and the same weights responsible for knowing about finance.
+That can be wasteful when you think about what language models actually do.
+The token "photosynthesis" and the token "mortgage" need different knowledge to process well.
+Yet with a dense model, both activate the same set of feed-forward weights: the same learned capacity responsible for biochemistry, finance, code, legal phrasing, and everything else.

 How Mixture of Experts Works